 - Plymouth Marine Laboratory

-The NERC GW4+ DTP also brings together a consortium of over 30 Associate Partners from industry, policy and third-sector research organisations.
-Associate partners provide opportunities for workplace secondments, CASE support for relevant projects and student training opportunities.
+The NERC GW4+ DTP also brings together a consortium of approximately 28 Collaborative Partners from industry, policy and third-sector research organisations.
+Collaborative Partners provide opportunities for workplace secondments and student training opportunities.

 How to apply

 Applications for October 2021 entry are now open.
 You can identify a project or projects that you are interested in by browsing the list of available projects.

 Select the online application form for the relevant department and PhD programme.
 Clearly identify your application as being for the NERC GW4+ DTP call in the finance section of the online application.
 More information on the application process may be found at the How To Apply page.